THE THREE FORCES DRIVING RATES

 There are, however, three other major forces driving rates that he did not mention.

 - Comments by the Fed.
 As I point out somewhat frequently, referencing Alhambra Partner’s Jeff Snider, the market often overreacts to the Fed’s comments before doing what it probably would have done anyway … irrespective of the Fed.
-Recently, rates shot up largely b/c of the Fed’s comments about tapering (or plan to buy fewer mortgage-backed securities).
-But, many market-watchers like Mr. Snider think “tapering” is all bluster b/c the Fed can’t raise rates without tanking asset prices, as the stock market (and the real estate market to some extent) is (are) dependent on or even “addicted to” ultra-low rates.
+Recently, rates shot up largely because of the Fed’s comments about tapering (or plan to buy fewer mortgage-backed securities).
+But, many market-watchers like Mr. Snider think “tapering” is all bluster because the Fed can’t raise rates without tanking asset prices, as the stock market (and the real estate market to some extent) is (are) dependent on or even “addicted to” ultra-low rates.

 - China.
 As I mentioned in this blog about “China’s woes,” China has a huge debt problem of its own and numerous huge developers and companies (such as Evergrande) on the brink of bankruptcy.
 Evergrande and other Chinese companies defaulting on debt could start a domino effect that will tank asset markets across the globe and send interest rates way down.

 - Competition.
-This cannot be overstated b/c it weighs so heavily on rates right now, and most consumers are oblivious to it.
+This cannot be overstated because it weighs so heavily on rates right now, and most consumers are oblivious to it.
 BUT – when rates climb like they have recently, refinance business dries up, resulting in far too much capacity in the industry.
 Lenders then cut rates down to the bone (where they make no money) in an effort to maintain market share.

 Our best jumbo investor for example has barely raised its rates over the last few weeks, despite the overall increase in rates, in an obvious effort to maintain its volume during this slowdown.
 This is why we are able to quote such amazingly low jumbo rates right now.